Asiana Treks and Tours

 Step 4: Departure Gate – Head to your departure gate for boarding.

-Step 5: Boarding – Show your boarding pass and board the flight.
+Step 5: Boarding – Present your boarding pass and proceed to the boarding gate to board the flight.

 To visit Nepal, you need a valid passport and a visa.
-You can quickly get an arrival visa at entry points or Kathmandu's Tribhuvan International Airport.
-However, some people need a permit before they come, so it's good to check with the nearest Nepalese embassy.
+You can obtain an arrival visa quickly at entry points or Kathmandu's Tribhuvan International Airport.
+However, some people require a permit before arriving, so it's advisable to check with the nearest Nepalese embassy.

 Some nationalities that don't get visas from immigration entry points in Nepal are Nigeria, Iraq, Ghana, Afghanistan, Swaziland, Zimbabwe, Somalia, Palestine, and Ethiopia.

-Types of visas, Visa Categories and costs are given below:
+Types of visas, Visa Categories and costs in Nepal:

 Documents for Visa: